profile-sh/docs/projects/gh_workflows_project.md

 ### 1.1 Exercise: Create workflow repos

-- create a public organization named gh-workflows-project and under the organization:
+- create a public organization named gh-workflows-project
-- create a public repo named call-reusable-workflows and create the following directories:
+- under the organization, create a public repo named call-reusable-workflows and create the following directories:
   - .github
   - .github/workflows
 - create a public repo named reusable-workflows and repeat create directories as above.
 Also, in this repo, create an additional directory named .github/composite-actions

-> All our workflows must be in the directory .github/workflows, without any subdirectories.
+> Workflow files must be directly under .github/workflows, not under any subdirectories.

 ### 1.2 Exercise: Create a workflow